wpmetabox/meta-box-beaver-themer-integrator/readme.txt

 3. Select a Meta Box field

 == Changelog ==

+= 2.1.0 - 2023-03-23 =
+- Add support for condition "Is Not Set"
+- Add support for conditional shortcodes
+- Add support for shortcode attributes for taxonomies
+- Support showing image fields with BB shortcode
+- Make all image fields work with photo and gallery modules (#3)
+- Fix single image alt text and PHP warning "trying to access array"

 = 2.0.1 - 2022-22-24 =
 - Fix access array offset on value